-In short, if no impulse is applied to an object, its momentum will remain constant.
-However, if an impulse is applied to the object, its momentum will change by an amount exactly equal to the impulse applied.
-This momentum does not disappear; however, it is simply transferred to the object supplying the impulse.
-In this sense, impulse is the transfer of momentum from one object to another, analogous to tossing blocks out of the playroom and into the yard.
+In short, if no impulse is applied to a system, its momentum will remain constant.
+However, if an impulse is applied to the system, its momentum will change by an amount exactly equal to the impulse applied.
+This momentum does not appear or disappear without a trace.
+It is simply transferred to the object supplying the impulse.
+In this sense, impulse is the transfer of momentum into or out of a system, analogous to tossing blocks into or out of a playroom.